ToluEnny24/DevPlacement-Dashboard/README.md

 # DevPlacement-Dashboard
-This is a dashboard designed using a client side framework I am comfortable with.
+This is a dashboard designed using HTML5 and CSS which I am comfortable with.
-The link to the deployed website is ()
+The link to the deployed website is (https://github.com/ToluEnny24/DevPlacement-Dashboard)